thedarkwriter/courseware-lms-content/courses/puppet/intro_test_puppet.md

-# Why test your Puppet code?
+# Testing Puppet Code: An Introduction

 Testing is key to releasing high quality software.
 And testing can actually save you time.
 Early and frequent testing helps to catch defects early in the development cycle, preventing them from becoming expensive and endemic problems.
 Eliminating defects early in the process usually means you avoid lengthy and tedious debugging later in the project.
 And automating your tests ensures that testing is repeatable, reliable, and fast.